American Studies, B.A.

 For priority consideration for merit-based scholarships, apply for admission by December 1 and complete a Free Application for Federal Student Aid (FAFSA) by March 1.

-2. Graduates will assess how American cultural practices, expressions, or ideas are constructed by or interpreted though frameworks of nation, class, race, gender, ability, or sexuality.
+2. Graduates will assess how American cultural practices, expressions, and ideas are constructed by or interpreted through frameworks of nation, class, race, gender, ability or sexuality.

 American Studies students must complete a minimum total of 30 credits for the major.